 We should not harm or kill some animals in order to wear a beautiful fur dress.
-But even if we find the ones that don’t involve any killing of animals, we may end up buying the ones which have plastic in it.
+But even if we find the ones that don’t involve any killing of animals, we may end up buying the ones which have plastic in them.
 So, it is really hard to find a balance here.

 Go for fabrics like organic cotton, hemp, linen (made from the flax plant), pinatex (natural leather made from pineapple leaves), or leather made from mushroom and Tencel (made from pulp).
 By choosing these kinds of fabric we’re avoiding both plastics and animal cruelty in what we wear.

-I’ve heard a farmer is producing jeans from the skin of Banana which is great because we’re not only producing vegan products but also using the skin of banana which definitely ends up in the landfills if not composted.
+I’ve heard a farmer is producing jeans from the skin of Banana which is great because we’re not only producing vegan products but also using the skin of bananas which definitely ends up in the landfills if not composted.
 Hence it’s a great innovation.

 Give a new life:

 When the clothes are worn out, we cannot donate to others.
 At those times, my mom cut them into pieces and use them as a cleaning towel.
 I tend to follow that now.
 We use clothes until they cannot be used further.
-Recycle or upcycle the clothes you have and use them till the end of its life.
+Recycle or upcycle the clothes you have and use them till the end of their life.